NETWAYS/foreman-training/installation/04_installation.md

 ****

-* Foreman will be configured to know about the DNS domain 'localdomain'
+* Verify the domain 'localdomain' was created and associate Smart proxy

 ## Steps: